Log K-stability of GIT-stable divisors on Fano varieties: Fano degenerations of a Fano variety

 Therefore $\lambda_{CM,(X\times \bP^N, \frac{\epsilon}{l}\mD, \mL;\pi )}$ is an ample $\bQ$-line bundle on $\bP^N$.
 Thus the GIT-stability of $D\in |-lK_X|$ under the action of $\Aut(X)$ with respect to $\lambda_{CM,(X\times \bP^N, \frac{\epsilon}{l}\mD, \mL;\pi )}$ is the same as that with respect to $\mO_{\bP^N}(1)$. \end{example}

-\section{$\bQ$-Fano degenerations of a $\bQ$-Fano variety}
+\section{Fano degenerations of a Fano variety}

-In this section, we fix $X$ to be a $\bQ$-Fano variety of dimension $n$.
+In this section, we fix $X$ to be a Fano variety of dimension $n$.

-\begin{definition} We say that a variety $Y$ is a $\bQ$-Fano degeneration of $X$ if there is a $\bQ$-Gorenstein flat family $\mX\to C$ over a smooth pointed curve $0\in C$ such that \begin{enumerate} \item $-K_{\mX/C}$ is a relative ample $\bQ$-line bundle, \item for $t\ne 0$, $\mX_t\cong X$, \item $\mX_0\cong Y$ is a $\bQ$-Fano variety. \end{enumerate} \end{definition}
+\begin{definition} We say that a variety $Y$ is a Fano degeneration of $X$ if there is a $\bQ$- Gorenstein flat family $\mX\to C$ over a smooth pointed curve $0\in C$ such that \begin{enumerate} \item $-K_{\mX/C}$ is a relative ample $\bQ$-line bundle, \item for $t\ne 0$, $\mX_t\cong X$, \item $\mX_0\cong Y$ is a Fano variety. \end{enumerate} \end{definition}

-Fix a rational number $0<\epsilon_0<1$, we consider the set $\mF$ of $\bQ$-Fano varieties such that $Y\in \mF$ if and only if \begin{enumerate} \item $Y$ is a $\bQ$-Fano degeneration of $X$, \item the pair $(Y,cD)$ is K-semistable for some rational $0<c <1-\epsilon_0$ and $D\sim_\bQ -K_Y$. \end{enumerate} We have the following lemma. \begin{lemma} Notation as above, $\mF$ is contained in a bounded family, and there is a rational number $0<\eta<1$ depending only $X$ such that $Y$ is K-semistable once $\delta(Y)\geq \eta$. \end{lemma}
+Fix a rational number $0<\epsilon_0<1$, we consider the set $\mF$ of Fano varieties such that $Y\in \mF$ if and only if \begin{enumerate} \item $Y$ is a Fano degeneration of $X$, \item the pair $(Y,cD)$ is K-semistable for some rational $0<c <1-\epsilon_0$ and some $D\sim_\bQ -K_Y$. \end{enumerate} Note that the choice of $\epsilon_0\in (0,1)$ does not affect the proof, we just fix such a number.
+We have the following lemma. \begin{lemma} Notation as above, $\mF$ is contained in a bounded family, and there is a rational number $0<\eta<1$ depending only on $X$ and $\epsilon_0$ such that $Y$ is K-semistable once $\delta(Y)\geq \eta$. \end{lemma}

 \begin{proof} For $Y\in \mF$, by valuative criterion (see Section \ref{sec value}), we have $\frac{A_{Y,cD}(E)}{S_{Y,cD}(E)}\geq 1 $ for any prime divisor $E$ over $Y$.
 Note that

 thus one sees the following